MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                        <h3>e-Spirit FirstSpirit</h3>
                         <p>by <a href="https://www.raytion.com">Raytion</a></p>
                         <p>Connector for FirstSpirit.
 Indexes pages, attachments, and other generated document types from FirstSpirit in near real time.
 The connector fully supports FirstSpirit's built-in user, group and permission management, as well as FirstSpirit installations based on Active Directory and other directory services.
-6th generation Raytion search connector.</p>
+Sixth generation Raytion search connector.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.raytion.com/connectors/raytion-firstspirit-connector"><font color="0065BA">More details</font></a>
                         </p>